mslinn/GitS3Glue/README.md

-# AWS S3 access from Tomcat running on Heroku #
+# Update AWS S3 content from Git post-receive hooks, via Tomcat running on Heroku #

 ## To Run ##